scalatest/scalatest/notes/about.markdown

-ScalaTest is a testing toolkit designed to enable the productivity of teams.
+ScalaTest is a testing toolkit designed to enhance the productivity of teams.

 For more information, visit: [http://www.scalatest.org](http://www.scalatest.org).